 Like NKX101 and NKX019, our third product candidate is a CAR-NK that incorporates all of the core elements of our NK cell engineering platform, along with certain new technologies we are currently developing.
 This product candidate targets a tumor antigen that is found on certain solid tumor cells as well as blood cancers.
-We expect to submit an IND for this product candidate in 1Q2022.
+We expect to submit an IND for this product candidate in

 We are also developing a product candidate containing both CAR-NK cells and CAR-T cells to provide an allogeneic, off-the-shelf product candidate that combines the advantages of the innate and adaptive immune systems.
 We expect that our NK+T product candidates will also incorporate all of the core elements of our NK cell engineering platform.
 We are currently evaluating gene editing technologies to enable the production of allogeneic CAR-T cells with reduced risk of GVHD and enhanced resistance to immunosuppression.
 We are also evaluating a number of potential antigens and other targets for this product candidate.
 Our first NK+T product candidate could incorporate two different targets into the CAR-NK and CAR-T cells, based on the differing pharmacokinetic and pharmacodynamic profile of these two cell types.
-We expect to submit an IND for this product candidate in 2023.